-This policy applies to all applicants and employees who perform a "safety-sensitive" function for the City as defined by the Federal Motor Carrier Safety Administration ("FMCSA")(49 Code of Federal Regulations ("CFR") Part 382)1 as required by the Federal Omnibus Transportation Employee Testing Act of 1991 ("Act")(Public Law 102-143, Oct.
+This policy applies to all applicants and employees, who are required to perform a "safety sensitive" function for the City as defined by the Federal Motor Carrier Safety Administration ("FMCSA") (49 Code of Federal Regulations ("CFR) Part 382) as required by under the Omnibus Transportation Act of 1991 (the "Act") (Public Law 102-143, Oct.
 28, 1991), as amended.
-This policy also applies to off-site lunch periods and breaks when the covered safety-sensitive individual is scheduled to return to work, or is on assigned stand-by duty.
+This policy also applies to off-site lunch periods or and breaks when the affected covered safety-sensitive individual is scheduled to return to work, or is on assigned stand-by duty.

 The City of Fresno is committed to protecting the health and safety of individual City employees, their co-workers, and the public from the hazards caused by the misuse of drugs and alcohol by its employees.
-In the interest of safety, employees will not be permitted to perform their duties while using and/or being impaired by the influence of drugs or alcohol.
-In order to achieve this goal and to comply with the requirements of the Act and FMCSA regulations, the City has developed and implemented, a drug and alcohol testing program designed to prevent accidents and injuries resulting from the misuse of alcohol or prohibited drugs by individuals who perform safety-sensitive functions governed by FMCSA regulations.
+In the interest of safety, individuals will not be permitted to perform their duties while using and/or impaired by the influence of alcohol or drugs.
+In order to achieve this goal and to comply with the requirements of the "Act" and the Federal Motor Carrier Safety Administration FMCSA regulations, the City has developed, and will continue to implemented, a drug and alcohol testing program designed to prevent accidents and injuries resulting from the misuse of alcohol and prohibited drugs by individuals who perform safety-sensitive functions governed by FMCSA regulations.